trendct-data/occupation-wages-states/stories/story_SD.md

 In South Dakota, there are about 0.4 million full-time workers based on 2015 data.

-The largest major job category in the state was office and administrative support occupations (about 15.75 percent).
-Using narrower job descriptions, retail salespersons were the largest category at 3.88 percent.
+The largest major job category in the state was <span class='occ_title_em'>office and administrative support occupations</span> (about 15.75 percent).
+Using narrower job descriptions, <span class='occ_title_em'>retail salespersons</span> were the largest category at 3.88 percent.

-The annual median pay ranges from $18,800 for locker room, coatroom, and dressing room attendants at the lowest end of the spectrum to  $173,920 for nurse anesthetists at the highest.
+The annual median pay ranges from $18,800 for <span class='occ_title_em'>locker room, coatroom, and dressing room attendants</span> at the lowest end of the spectrum to  $173,920 for <span class='occ_title_em'>nurse anesthetists</span> at the highest.
 That's a gap of $176,278.
-Mississippi has the largest gap in the country of $193,000 between anesthesiologists and psychiatric aides.
+Mississippi has the largest gap in the country of $193,000 between <span class='occ_title_em'>anesthesiologists and psychiatric aides</span>.

 Credentials, experience, and skill contribute to the differences in pay within a given occupation.